-The competition is cromprised of two tracks--Student and Professional, which accounts for the experience and skill sets of teams.
+The competition is comprised of two tracks--Student and Professional, which accounts for the experience and skill sets of teams.
 The Professional Track will be comprised of teams whose members have substantial relevant professional experience and the Student Track will be comprised of teams whose members are undergraduate students and have less professional experience.
-Competitors in the two seperate tracks only compete against other teams in their track.
+Competitors in the two separate tracks only compete against other teams in their track.
 One Professional and one Student team will emerge as the winner of their track.

 What tasks are part of the competition?

 The competition will focus on a single fictional simulated cyberattack scenario described through several intelligence reports.
 The competition encompasses tasks, both written and oral, that challenge students to respond to the political, economic, and security problems created by the evolving cyberattack scenario.
 Teams will be provided with an intelligence report that sets the scene for the fictional cyberattack prior to the first competition day.

 - Written Cyber Policy Brief